 Four Syrian internal security personnel killed in ISIS checkpoint attack west of Raqqa

-Members of the Kurdish-led Syrian Democratic Forces (SDF) queue to settle their status with Syrian government in Raqqa, Syria 27 January, 2026.
+Members of the Kurdish-led Syrian Democratic Forces (SDF) queue to settle their status with Syrian government in Raqqa, Syria, 27 January, 2026

 Reuters

-Four members of Syria’s Internal Security Forces were killed on Monday in an attack by the ISIS (Daesh) terrorist group targeting a checkpoint west of Raqqa in northeastern Syria, the Interior Ministry said.
+Four members of Syria’s Internal Security Forces were killed and two others injured on Monday (23 February) in an attack by the ISIS (Daesh) terrorist group targeting a checkpoint west of Raqqa in northeastern Syria, the Interior Ministry said.

 In a statement, the ministry confirmed that an Internal Security Forces checkpoint in Raqqa was subjected to what it described as a terrorist assault.
-Four personnel were killed and two others were injured.

 The ministry noted that this was the second assault on security forces in the area within two days.
 The same checkpoint was reportedly targeted on Sunday, when an attacker was killed.